PycomCompanion/pycomcompanion/README.md

 ## Known Bugs
 - Dialogue box for adding device will disappear when switching into split-screen
-- Editing Sigfox devices is currently broken due to bug with colour setting
-- Default colour is wrong

 ## Todo
 - Add data visualisation